 What we're reading

-There is a growing literature covering topics of integrity and ethics in deliberative processes.
+There is a growing literature covering topics of integrity and ethics in deliberative processes and public participation.
 Here’s what we’ve read so far.
 Help us build our reading list by sending suggestions to the project team.See reading list

 Collaborate with us

-We are keen to collaborate with various stakeholders committed to promoting deliberative integrity in Australia and around the world.Collaborate
+We are keen to collaborate with those inside and outside the deliberative democracy community who are interested in promoting deliberative integrity in Australia and around the world.Collaborate

 The Deliberative Integrity Project is based at the Centre for Deliberative Democracy and Global Governance at the University of Canberra.

 This research is funded by the Australian Research Council’s Special Research Initiative (SR200200739) and the Faculty of Business, Government & Law at the University of Canberra.